SFI-CSSS2016/attractors/README.md

 # attractors
-Implements Lorenz and Russell attractors and solvers using classical Runge Kutta
+Implements Lorenz and Rössler attractors and solvers using classical Runge Kutta